News

 1.31.26 | Forbes

-Professor Wingfield explains that Black women are systematically underrepresented in positions of authority as their labor is diverted into roles that rarely convert into power and that are not recognized as legitimate leadership pipelines.
+Professor Wingfield explains that Black women are systematically underrepresented in positions of authority as their labor is diverted into roles that rarely convert into power.

-Weidenbaum Center Research Fellow Travis Crum comments on Missouri AG suit to redo 2020 census excluding those without legal status
+Weidenbaum Research Fellow Travis Crum on Missouri AG's census lawsuit

 1.30.26 | St. Louis Public Radio